Vandivier/arias-tale-rpg/docs/quick-start.md

 ## Play by Stream

-The most popular way to play today is also the least convenient: Follow John Vandivier on TikTok and attend his live games.
+Currently, the most popular way to play is also the least convenient: Follow [John Vandivier on TikTok](https://www.tiktok.com/@johnvandivier) and attend his live games.

-John sometimes also streams to YouTube and Twitch.
-You can view some of the prior gaming streams here.
+John also streams to [YouTube](https://www.youtube.com/c/JohnVandivier?sub_confirmation=1) and [Twitch](https://www.twitch.tv/johnvandivier).
+You can view some of the prior gaming streams [here](https://www.youtube.com/playlist?list=PL4hsXTgWARMwAaXEEQkGbD6JImaBrCTpM).

 You can watch or interact as an audience member.
 You can also contact John in advance of a stream if you are interested in joining the stream as a live player.